-As a heads up, you can also lose your spot in the queue if you change your preferred ride types, use a Location Filter, or are required to take a break.
+As a heads up, you can also lose your spot in the queue if you change your preferred ride types or are required to take a break.

 At select airports, pre-dispatch speeds up the process of getting an airport ride and lowers ETAs for passengers.

 While waiting for requests at select airport staging areas, you may receive an in-app notification instructing you to head towards a specific terminal location within the airport.
 Drivers are not required to accept the pre-dispatch request, this is an optional feature.
 Your acceptance rating will not be affected if you choose to ignore these pre-dispatch requests.
 While you are on your way, you should be matched to a passenger.

 If by the time you get to the terminal and you have not received a ride request, you will be asked to confirm your arrival.